mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 **Cornelius's Response:**
 > *(Eyes light up like a child given candy)*
 >
 > *"DEEP PLACES!
-Oh, you're talking about the Pre-Sundering foundations!
+Oh, you're talking about the Pre-Worldrend foundations!
 Yes, yes, YESSS!
 I KNEW they were real!
 Everyone said I was mad!
 'Cornelius, you're obsessed.'
 'Cornelius, those passages were filled in centuries ago.'
 BUT I KNEW!"*
 >
 > *(Starts frantically pulling out maps)*
 >
 > *"The palace is built on ruins, you see.
 Three thousand years ago, this was a Primordial temple complex.
-After the Sundering, survivors built on top of it.
+After the Worldrend, survivors built on top of it.
 Then THAT city collapsed, and the current palace was built on THOSE ruins.
 It's ruins all the way down!
 And beneath EVERYTHING... there are passages.
 Old places.
 Dangerous places.
 Places where things LIVE."*

 **Insight DC 12:**
 - He's genuinely excited, not suspicious